muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./Assignment-8/README.md

-- Learning Basic JavaScript From freeCodeCamp (FCC) By Building a Role Playing Game.
-Name Of Game Is RPG - Dragon Repeller.

-- Learning Basic JavaScript Form freeCodeCamp (FCC) By Building a Calorie Counter.

-- Learning Basic JavaScript String and Array Methods From freeCodeCamp (FCC) By Building a Music Player.

-- Learning Basic JavaScript From freeCodeCamp (FCC) By Building the Date Object a Date Formatter.

-- Learning Modern JavaScript Methods From freeCodeCamp (FCC) By Building Football Team Cards.

-- Learning JavaScript localStorage from freeCodeCamp (FCC) By Building a Todo App.

-- Learning JavaScript Recursion from freeCodeCamp By Building a Decimal To Binary Converter.

-- Learning JavaScript Basic Algorithmic Thinking from freeCodeCamp By Building a Number Sorter.
+- Project-8 Of Learning JavaScript Basic Algorithmic Thinking from freeCodeCamp Project Of Building a Number Sorter.
+It helps to improve JavaScript skills and to learn more new concepts about the language.
+This is a very good practice to learn new things about JavaScript.